Azure/aztk/docs/11-custom-scripts.md

 - The default OS is Ubuntu 16.04.
 - The scripts run on the specified nodes in the cluster _after_ Spark has been installed.
 - The scripts execute in the order provided
-- If a script directory is provided, order of execution is not guarenteed
+- If a script directory is provided, order of execution is not guaranteed
 - The environment variable $SPARK_HOME points to the root Spark directory.
 - The environment variable $IS\_MASTER identifies if this is the node running the master role.
 The node running the master role _also_ runs a worker role on it.
 - The Spark cluster is set up using Standalone Mode